complexitykys/Stopwatch/README.md

 There are 3 buttons: start, pause, reset.
 Each of them is responsible for its own functionality.
 ViewModel, LiveData, SavedStateHandle are used.
 Pleasant use

+     /* p.s.
+                * Of course we can make a reveal circular animation to change the theme,
+                * but is it necessary in such an application? :)
+                * after all, 100 or more lines of code is quite a lot.. */